 Interpretation: A2's and B2's equal foul penalties shall be cancelled.
-The game shall be resumed with a team B throw-in from the endline as after any successful last free throw.
+The game shall be resumed as after any successful last free throw.

 - 42-17 Statement: If a technical foul is called, the free throw penalty shall be administered immediately with no line-up.
 This is not valid for a technical foul charged on the head coach for the disqualification of any other person permitted to sit on his team bench.
 The penalty for such a technical foul (2 free throws and a throw-in from the throw-in line in the team's frontcourt) shall be administered in the order in which all fouls and violations have occurred unless they were cancelled. - 42-18 Example: B1 fouls A1.
 This is the fifth team B foul in the quarter.
 A situation which may lead to a fight then occurs on the playing court.
 A6 enters the playing court but does not get actively involved in the fight.